Towards universal quantum computation through relativistic motion

-and $(\cdot,\cdot)$ is the inner product \cite{birrelldavies}.
-The induced transformation between the bosonic operators is therefore,
+and $(\cdot,\cdot)$ is the conserved inner product, see \cite{birrelldavies}.
+Therefore, the induced transformation between the bosonic operators is

 The Bogoliubov coefficients ${}_0\beta_{mn}$ account for particle creation, while ${}_0\alpha_{mn}$ account for mode mixing.
-It is possible to compute analytically the inner products in Eq. \eqref{bogo:coefficient:definition} by expanding the Bogoliubov coefficients in terms of a dimensionless parameter $h={a L}/{c^2}\ll1$ \cite{alphacentauri},
+It is possible to compute analytically the inner products in Eq. \eqref{bogo:coefficient:definition} by expanding the Bogoliubov coefficients in terms of a dimensionless parameter $h={a L}/{c^2}\ll1$, as was done in \cite{alphacentauri}, and one obtains